A loving relationship can be an oasis in uncertain times, but nurturing it requires attention, honesty, openness, vulnerability, and gratitude.

 Every time a bad day does not destroy you, your brain keeps track of it as a small victory.

-Symptoms of hormonal imbalance include: fatigue, mood instability, weight gain, foggy brain/memory loss, adult acne, hair loss/facial hair, lower sex drive and/or extreme PMS.
+Symptoms of a hormonal imbalance include fatigue, mood instability, weight gain, adult acne, lower sex drive, and more.

 Each trauma experienced as a result of this “parentectomy” will leave an epigenetic fingerprint on these helpless children’s DNA, and their children and their children.